-"One day we went to the river to catch fish, so when we got there the water was normal, so some of my friends decided that we should catch fish from Ediva [Terrestrial wet lands] then we took our Yikuku (Fishing basket) we went into the Ediva and we starting catching fish then suddenly we felt the earth shaking and there were ripples on top of the Ediva.
-We became afraid and terrified....
+One day we went to the river to catch fish, so when we got there the water was normal, so some of my friends decided that we should catch fish from Ediva [Terrestrial wet lands] then we took our Yikuku (fishing basket) we went into the Ediva and we starting catching fish then suddenly we felt the earth shaking and there were ripples on top of the Ediva.
+We became afraid and terrified...
 We ran out of the Ediva to the edge of Ediva...
-Someone shouted at us to stay calm and then we followed the instructions and remained calm and surprisingly we saw water up swelling, after a few seconds then the water became calm again....
+Someone shouted at us to stay calm and then we followed the instructions and remained calm and surprisingly we saw water up swelling, after a few seconds then the water became calm again...
 Again we saw a very shiny something like a snake and silver in colour.
-After a moment that thing disappeared then there were lots of fish on top of the water... that is when we left the Ediva to go home as we were told by the very same person who shouted that it was safe to leave.
-Community members were informed to go and collect the fish that were floating on top of the water at the Ediva (sic).
+After a moment that thing disappeared, then there were lots of fish on top of the water... that is when we left the Ediva to go home as we were told by the very same person who shouted that it was safe to leave.
+Community members were informed to go and collect the fish that were floating on top of the water at the Ediva [sic].

 The informants also narrated that the rainbow is also referred to as Ekongoro.
-They argued that Ekongoro does not only stay in water but can position itself across the sky when it is about to rain to collect water from the clouds to the wetlands or Kavango riSindano, Utete & Ilukena, Environmental protection using indigenous knowledge (IK) methods and skills for sustainability: A case study in the Kavango East and West regions, pp. 104-117 ver.
+They argued that Ekongoro does not only stay in water but can position itself across the sky when it is about to rain to collect water from the clouds to the wetlands or Kavango River.
 They further believe that terrestrial wetlands do not go dry because of the continuous supply of water by Ekongoro.